thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

 ## About the ThoughtSpot image

-To provision ThoughtSpot in the Azure portal, you’ll need to access the ThoughtSpot Virtual Machine in the Azure Marketplace.
+To provision ThoughtSpot in the Azure portal, access the ThoughtSpot Virtual Machine in the Azure Marketplace.

 The ThoughtSpot Virtual Machine comes provisioned with the custom ThoughtSpot image to make hosting simple.
 A virtual machine is a preconfigured template that